Jewish Neo-Aramaic dialect of Urmia: The Nash Didan community

-Not all Urmi Jews went to Israel.
+However, not all Jews went to Israel.
 Beginning in the early 1900s, some came to the United States, forming a community in Chicago.
-Others stayed in Iran until after the Iranian Revolution, eventually moving to New York, Los Angeles, and other places in the United States, joining existing Persian Jewish communities.
+Others stayed in Iran until after the Iranian Revolution in 1979, eventually moving to New York, Los Angeles, and other places in the United States, joining existing Persian Jewish communities.
 A few moved to Tehran, and remain there into the 21st century.

-Most native speakers speak Hebrew to their children now.
-Fewer than 5000 people are known to speak Urmi Jewish Neo-Aramaic, and most of them are older adults in their sixties who speak Hebrew as well.
-The language faces extinction in the next few decades.
-There are also a dwindling number of speakers scattered across the United States, as well as a handful in Tehran.
+Most native speakers speak Hebrew, English, or Persian to their children now.
+Fewer than 5000 people are known to speak Lishan Didan, most of whom are older adults in their sixties.
+The language faces extinction in the next few decades, largely due to the lack of a centralized community.
+While most native speakers are in Israel, the use of Lishan Didan in the United States is comparatively strong since many of them left Iran at least 30 years later.

-Geographical distribution

-Jewish languages

-Jewish Azerbaijani Neo-Aramaic is the term used by most scholars.
-Its speakers lived in Northern Iran in the townships of Northern Iranian Azerbaijan (specifically Urmia, official name Rizaiye and Salamas, official name Shahpur).
-Lishan Didan, translated as 'our language' is often confused with a similar language called Inter-Zab Jewish Neo-Aramaic (which is also referred to as "Lishan Didan").
-The term targum is often used to describe the two different languages called Lishan Didan, as it is a traditional and common term for the Jewish Neo-Aramaic dialects.
+The use of the internet, such as Facebook groups, has helped to keep the language in use.
+Institutions such as Wikitongues, the Jewish Language Project, the Endangered Language Alliance, and the Lishana Institute in Israel are working to document the language before it goes extinct.
+The Oxford School of Rare Jewish Languages offers a class on a different dialect, but will maybe one day include Lishan Didan.
+However, despite these efforts, the language is rapidly dying, and more still needs to be done to keep the language from extinction.

+Related Neo-Aramaic Languages

+Related Languages

+Lishan Didan is often confused with a similar language Inter-Zab Jewish Neo-Aramaic which is sometimes referred to as "Lishana Didan."

 Another language is called Manuscript Barzani or Barzani Jewish Neo-Aramaic.
 Manuscript Barzani was spoken in a community in Iraqi Kurdistan of the Rewanduz/Arbel region.
-This language is also called 'Targum,' as it follows distinct translation techniques used by Targum Onkelos and Targum Jonathan.
-Most of the men of the Barzani family were rabbis and Torah scholars.
+This language is also called targum, as it follows distinct translation techniques used by Targum Onkelos and Targum Jonathan.
+Many members of the Barzani family were rabbis and Torah scholars.
 The rabbis would travel around Kurdistan to set up and maintain yeshivas in the towns of Barzan, Aqra, Mosul, and Amediya.
 Much literature (commentaries on religious text, poetry, prayers, ritual instructions) has been compiled and published by the members of the Barzani family and their community.
+One of the most famous members of the Barzani family is Tanna'it Asenath Barzani, perhaps the first female rabbinical figure in modern Jewish history.